LorkiVG/LorkiVG/README.md

 - 👋 Hi, I’m @LorkiNikita
 - 👀 I’m interested in PROGRAMMING
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ShellScript,Python,React,Laravel,Hacking
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on @Wertlow
-- 📫 How to reach me ...

 <!---
 LorkiNikita/LorkiNikita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.